Skip to content

 • Operating System: Debian (Bookworm) or Ubuntu (Bullseye).

-• Privileges: Root or sudo access is required to install packages, configure environment variables, and manage Docker containers.
+• Privileges: Root access is required for package installation, environment variable configuration, and Docker management.

-• Network: The server must have outbound internet access to download Apache Spark binaries and Docker images.
+• Network: The server must have outbound internet access to download the Apache Spark archive and SSL certificates.

 FQDN of the Final Panel